Rishilshajan/Code-Your-ML/README.md

 **🛠️ Getting Started**

-Clone the repository
+1.Clone the repository

     git clone https://github.com/yourusername/Code-Your-ML.git
     cd Code-Your-ML

-    Follow the projects in sequence (start from Day 1).
+2.Follow the projects in sequence (start from Day 1).

-    Run the code, experiment, and tweak to deepen your understanding.
+3.Run the code, experiment, and tweak to deepen your understanding.

 **🌱 Contributing**